pcuzner/ceph-ansible-copilot/README.md

 copilot
 ```
 NB.
 You need to cd to the ceph-ansible directory, since the playbook needs to reference ceph-ansibles roles, actions etc

+## What's next?
+Here's my backlog
+1. validate cpu/mem against the selected roles
+2. handle collocation requests - ok for dev, not so good for prod
+3. handle ssh setup instead of relying on the admin. i.e. add a credentials page which gets populated with the hosts that had passwordless login failures, to prompt the admin for passwords to set up the missing ssh keys.
+4. support iscsi gateways role
+5. post install config - what about enabling add on pages through plugins for radosgw config for example.